Cost Of Dental Crowns

 What’s the Cost of Dental Crowns?

-Normally speaking, dental caps or crowns can range in cost from $500 to $1500, or more per crown.
-But the cost differs based on the material used and the preparation technique.
+Typically, dental crowns can range in cost from $500 to $ 1,500, or more per crown.
+However, the price varies depending on the material used and the preparation technique.

-However, at times, a core build-up is required to safeguard the integrity of the tooth before a crown is planted.
+However, at times, a core build-up is required to safeguard the tooth’s integrity before a crown is placed.

-In some cases, dentists perform a gingivectomy or minor gum surgery.
-Here, a section of the gums are cut away in the mouth to render better aesthetics or prognosis of the tooth/teeth.
-In the worst case scenario, you may receive a root canal, and the overall costing of the procedure could double easily.
+In some cases, dentists perform a gingivectomy, also known as minor gum surgery.
+Here, a section of the gums is removed in the mouth to improve the aesthetics or prognosis of the tooth or teeth.
+In the worst-case scenario, you may require a root canal, and the overall cost of the procedure could easily double.

 • oral exams